eherve/mongoose-datatable/README.md

 The condition handlers is an object that contains handlers (functions) with for key, mongoose schema field type name. eg. String, Date, Boolean...
 It is possible to declare a default handler (key: default) that will be used if no handler found for a specific type.
-These handlers are called when the module try to build the condition on a field and have for arguments:
+These handlers are called when the module try to build the condition on a field.
+They can return a condition object for the field to match ( eg.: { $in: [...] } ) and have for arguments:

 * field